Gloucestershire Suicide Prevention Partnership

 The GSPPF comprises partners from public, private and the voluntary and community sector, as well as people with lived experience, who have worked together to co-produce the strategy.

-You can find out about some of the work that the GSPPF does here .
+You can find out about some of the work that the GSPPF does by signing up to receive our newsletters on the right of this page .

 If you would like to know more or get involved in this work, please contact us firstname.lastname@example.org.
 Please note this email address shouldn't be used in emergencies - it is not monitored 24/7 and doesn't provide immediate help or support.